dotnicht/peon/readme.md

 # Description

-Quiiiz.Peon is a hosted service console dotnet application.
+Peon is a hosted service console dotnet application.
 It's configured using "appsettings.json" file.
 It's capable of performing 5 different types of jobs called Works.
 It's execution workflow is determined by command line arguments.